-I frequently get the opportunity to meet with potential “Allies” (our term for Customers) that are looking to refresh their technology in some way.
+I frequently get the opportunity to meet with potential clients that are looking to refresh their technology in some way.
 Often this refresh is in the form of a new server, some major software change, an office move or maybe some security enhancements.
 I would agree that major changes like these are a good time to consider the broader needs, but it isn’t for the reasons most people think.
 Here’s why…

 The logic I hear in this situation is often something like, “This server is going to cost a lot so we thought we’d shop around” or, “We know this server is important for us so we want to see what kind of ideas other IT people might have.”
 You don’t want to over-invest (or under-invest) in your IT and you want to make smart choices for your future IT infrastructure.